sol-prog/cpp-chaos-game-simulator/README.md

 ./a.out 3
 ```

-# Build on Windows with MSVS:
+# Build on Windows with MSVC:

 * If you have SDL2 installed globally with vcpkg (for the interactive version use the Left/Right arrow keys):